-It is part of the Temperance Brennan #16 series and is a This mystery is a hardcover edition that was published by Scribner on August 27, 2013 and has 324 pages.
+It is part of the Temperance Brennan #16 series and is a mystery that was published by Scribner on August 27, 2013 and has 324 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include MatchUp

 Other books by this author which I have reviewed include Bones are Forever, Bones Never Lie, Speaking in Bones